boazsegev/facil.io/README.md

 For best results, assume everything could run concurrently. `libserver` will do it's best to prevent collisions, but it is a generic library, so it might not know what to expect from your application.

+---

 ## [`http`](docs/http.md) - a protocol for the web

-All these libraries are used in a Ruby server I'm re-writing, which has native Websocket support ([Iodine](https://github.com/boazsegev/iodine)) - but since the HTTP protocol layer doesn't enter "Ruby-land" before the request parsing is complete, I ended up writing a light HTTP parser in C, and attaching it to the `libserver`'s protocol specs.
+All these libraries are used in a Ruby server I'm re-writing, which has native Websocket support ([Iodine](https://github.com/boazsegev/iodine)).
+Concurrency in Ruby is complicated, so I had the HTTP protocol layer avoid "Ruby-land" until the request parsing is complete, writing a light HTTP parser in C and attaching it to the `libserver`'s protocol specs.

 I should note the server I'm writing is mostly for x86 architectures and it uses unaligned memory access to 64bit memory "words".
 If you're going to use the HTTP parser on a machine that requires aligned memory access, some code would need to be reviewed.